SuddenDevelopment/business/README.md

   - https://www.alienvault.com/solutions/siem-log-management
 1. **baseline your network**, throw everything at the SIEM, look at it, what's normal, what's unusual, establish a baseline of what your network should look like.
 1. **examine your activity** Identify what definitely should not happen on your network, they sections like user land and systems, infrastructure ips, outside in, inside out etc.
-1. Look into an IPS/IDS/PROXY base don your needs. they should be able to give you significant data into your SIEM to investigate.
+1. Look into an **IPS/IDS/PROXY** based on your needs. they should be able to give you significant data into your SIEM to investigate.
 Keep in mind these will have false positives but it's good to have this data to start with and then start filtering.
   - http://suricata-ids.org/
   - https://www.bro.org/
   - http://www.squid-cache.org/